- Chart

 Market Environment Factors

-Economic growth, interest rate movements, and credit spreads all impact the performance of ITR.
+Economic growth, interest rate movements, and credit spreads significantly impact the performance of ITR.
+Rising interest rates generally lead to lower bond prices, while widening credit spreads reflect increased credit risk.

 Growth Trajectory